switch-ch/cloudservice-owncloud/source/intro.rst

 -------

-This book is a collaborative effort of the European NREN community, organized in TERNA and GEANT.
+This book is a collaborative effort of the European NREN community, organized in TERENA and GEANT.
 It has started as a project of the GN3+ SA7 project.

 The technical parts are based on the implemention of ownCloud at SWITCH, with the SWITCHdrive_ project.
-It can serve as one example of how on might technically build such a service.
+It can serve as one example of how one might technically build such a service.

 Authors
 -------